THE QUEEN ELIZABETH II BOTANIC PARK IS A UNIQUE BLEND OF NATURAL BEAUTY, CULTURE & HISTORY.

 The Queen Elizabeth II Botanic Park includes seven main attractions – the Visitor’s Centre, the Floral Garden, Orchid Boardwalk, Xerophytic Garden, Heritage Garden, Woodland Trail, and the Children’s Garden (under development).

-The Tourism Attraction Board is the administrative body which manages the Botanic Park.
 The Park is located in the district of North Side on Frank Sound Road and is situated on 65 acres of land owned by the Cayman Islands Government and the National Trust for the Cayman Islands.
-Both are non-profit, statutory bodies which serve to conserve natural environments in the Cayman Islands for present and future generations.
+Both are non-profit, statutory bodies that serve to conserve natural environments in the Cayman Islands for present and future generations.

 The Botanic Park is also the site of the Blue Iguana Conservation Facility, a captive breeding facility and test site for the endangered Blue Iguana population.
 The Blue Iguana is only found on the island of Grand Cayman.